trendoman/Midware/tags-reference/capture.md

 This situation can be tackled by storing the output of the block of code in a variable for the time being.
 When we reach the required condition and if it evaluates to be true, we can display the output by showing the variable.
 However, if the condition fails, we can simply ignore the variable.

-You'll find an interesting example of this tag's use in [**Sample Portfolio Site - Contact Form**](https://docs.couchcms.com/tutorials/portfolio-site/contact-form.html)
+You'll find an interesting example of this tag's use in [**Documentation &raquo; Sample Portfolio Site - Contact Form**](https://docs.couchcms.com/tutorials/portfolio-site/contact-form.html)

 A good example comes when we need to display outer HTML elements only if there is some content e.g.

 ```xml
 <cms:capture into='my_buffer'>
    <h1>Reviews</h1>